Be There for Your Child

 - Reassure your child or teen that they are safe.
 Let them know it is OK if they feel upset.
 Share with them how you deal with your own stress so that they can learn how to cope from you.

-- Limit your family’s exposure to news coverage of COVID-19, including social media.
+- Limit your family’s exposure to news coverage, including social media.
 Children may misinterpret what they hear and can be frightened about something they do not understand.